 Amazon DynamoDB is a fully managed NoSQL database service that provides quick and predictable performance with scalability and is offered as part of Amazon Web Services’ (AWS), cloud service platform.

-DynamoDB takes off the administrative burdens of operating and scaling a distributed database, so that users need not have to worry about hardware provisioning and software patch update.
+DynamoDB takes off the administrative burdens of operating and scaling a distributed database so that users need not have to worry about hardware provisioning and a software patch update.

 DynamoDB Web service allows developers to purchase a service based on throughput rather than on storage.